uf-mil/mil/docs/development/development_guide.md

 Note, this guide assumes you have already cloned the repository as described in the [Contributing Guide](contributing)

+It is also generally assumed that you are already running some modern distribution of linux (Ubuntu, etc).
+Folks have had some success on OSX, but Windows will be a real hassle.
+Things will go better if you dual boot Ubuntu (18.04) on your development machine.

 ## Install Docker
 It is recommended that you build and run MIL code within a Docker container.
 This process will differ depending on your host operating system, but it